 Issue Preferred Option at FDS Stage Alternatives Preferred Option at Publication Document Stage Approach of SA development be acceptable and allow industry to bring forward proposals in other suitable locations 3.
 Identify the locations where development would be acceptable and assess them against policy criteria. further appraisal.
 Approach to scale 1.
 Identify areas of land 2.
 Identify specific sites 3.
 Identify broad Options appraised at of locations 3.
 Identify broad locations on a key diagram locations on a key FDS stage.
 No diagram. further appraisal.
 Approach to 1.
 Identify land suitable for 2.
-Identify land suitable for all categories of waste As at FDS stage Options appraised at allocating land each individual category of management development FDS stage. waste management development Approach to 1.
-Apportion capacity 4.
-Apportion to districts based on current arisings and As at FDS stage Options appraised at proximity and according to settlement resource demand FDS stage. connectivity hierarchy 5.
-Apportion to districts based on future growth in 2.
-Favour sites in areas employment land with high arisings and 6.
-Apportion according to current arisings by resource demand settlement 3.
+Identify land suitable for all categories of waste As at FDS stage Options appraised at allocating land each individual category of waste management development management development FDS stage.
+Approach to proximity and connectivity Apportion capacity according to settlement hierarchy Favour sites in areas 4.
+Apportion to districts based on current arisings and resource demand5.
+Apportion to districts based on future growth in employment land As at FDS stage Options appraised at FDS stage. with high arisings and resource demand 6.
+Apportion according to current arisings by settlement 3.
 Determine site 7.
-Determine site allocations according to opportunities allocations according to for rail and water transport connectivity to transport networks Allocating 5.
+Determine site allocations according to opportunities allocations according to connectivity to transport networks for rail and water transport Allocating 5.
 Halving proportion by 1.
 Majority of distribution to top level of hierarchy As at FDS stage Options appraised at capacity to settlement at each level of 2.
 Almost equal distribution by level of hierarchy FDS stage. settlement hierarchy 3.
 Almost equal distribution by settlement at each level hierarchy of hierarchy 4.
 Halving proportion at each level of hierarchy